 "Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around."
 Leo Buscaglia, Author Kissing, hugging, and even massages are proven ways to reduce stress.
-Even a simple, appropriate hugging, and even massages are proven ways to reduce stress.
-Even a simple, appropriate hugging, or pat on the back can help.
+Even a simple, appropriate hug or pat on the back can help.